Gastroenterology & Endoscopy

 • Iron Infusions

 Our patients are cared for by specialised teams who manage and oversee the care of each patient throughout their course of treatment.
-Continuity of care is a major focus for our gastroenterologist team.
+Continuity of care is a major focus for our medical team.

 Coming into a healthcare facility can feel daunting.
 However, our team’s compassion, empathy and experience reduce these feelings of anxiety as treatment in a Montserrat Day Hospital allows our patients to return to the comfort of their homes faster.

-We have an agreement with all the major health funds.
+We have agreements with all major health funds.
 For patients without health insurance, we can organise an all-inclusive, highly competitive quote.

-At Montserrat Day Hospitals, we can see patients via our Open Access Program within 14 days of receiving their GP referral with no initial consultation.
+At Montserrat Day Hospitals, we can see eligible patients via our Rapid Access Endoscopy Program within 14 days of receiving their GP referral with no initial consultation.

-Our Open Access program gives patients priority access and expert advice at a reduced cost if an initial consultation isn’t required.
-When patients visit us through our Open Access Program, their results are provided to their GP immediately after the procedure and to the patient upon discharge.
+Our Rapid Access Endoscopy service gives patients priority access and expert advice at a reduced cost if an initial consultation isn’t required.
+When patients visit us through this Program, their results are provided to their GP immediately after the procedure and to the patient upon discharge.

-One of the many benefits of our Open Access Program is that, for example, a patient with a positive FOB (ie. blood in their stool) can be seen by a Montserrat Gastroenterologist within 7 days instead of having to wait weeks to investigate the issue further.
-This helps patients overcome feelings of stress and uncertainty as they receive priority, high quality care from the next available Montserrat Gastroenterologist.
+One of the many benefits of our Rapid Access Endoscopy Program is that, for example, a patient with a positive FOB (ie. blood in their stool) can be seen by a Montserrat Specialist within 7-14 days instead of having to wait weeks to investigate the issue further.
+This helps patients overcome feelings of stress and uncertainty as they receive priority, high quality care from the next available Montserrat Gastroenterologist or General Surgeon.

 The National Bowel Cancer Screening Program